tkywong/Springboard/Hospital Readmission Study/README.md

-This project involves performing data analytics on rate of readmission versus hospital discharges and looking at insights from the data.
+This project involves performing data analytics on rate of readmission versus hospital discharges and extracting insights from the data.